-1. Swollen and tender breasts Soreness or tingling in breasts is one of pregnancy’s most common symptoms.
+1. Swollen and tender breasts Soreness or tingling in breasts is one of the most common pregnancy signs.
 Early in pregnancy breasts will fill out and change shape as they prepare to produce milk.
 Breasts may become very tender and sensitive for a few months as a result.
 But, Teresa Pitman, doula and lactation expert, notes: “that not all women experience these changes, especially if they have been on birth control pills.”

 2. Darkening areolas For many women, hormones can cause the areolas, the circles around nipples, to widen and darken during pregnancy.
 This occurs as the body prepares itself for breastfeeding.

 3. Spotting About five to 10 days after conception, some women notice light spotting when the embryo implants in the uterus.
 So if you’ve had a light period this month, you might still be carrying a little bundle of joy—psst, here’s what you need to know about home pregnancy tests, including when it’s best to take one.

 4. Urinary frequency or constipation When you’re pregnant, your uterus presses directly on the bladder leading to more frequent urination.
 The added pressure and intestinal changes may also cause constipation.
 Of course, the more a baby grows, the more the uterus presses against the bladder and other organs.

-5. Fatigue Many women feel very tired early in pregnancy (it takes lots of energy to create a baby!).
-In fact, fatigue is often one of the first signs of pregnancy.
+5. Fatigue Feeling very tired is a common pregnancy sign (it takes lots of energy to create a baby!).
+In fact, fatigue is often one of the first pregnancy signs.
 If you are pregnant, chances are you’ll start to feel less tired around week 12, when the placenta is fully formed.